rwqfsfasxc100/ModMenu/README.md

 # Mod Support
 For anyone looking to implement features compatible with this mod menu into their mod, please check the documentation on the wiki for a guide

+If you're looking to add just a mod manifest for the basic information about a mod, check here: https://github.com/rwqfsfasxc100/ModMenu/wiki/Folder-Structure-&-Mod-Manifest
+If you're looking to add a configuration menu, check here: https://github.com/rwqfsfasxc100/ModMenu/wiki/Implement-the-Compatibility-Button